eea/eea.docker.postgres/postgres/Readme.md

-# PostgreSQL ready to run docker image (ZODB RelStorage)
+# PostgreSQL ready to run docker image (ZODB RelStorage ready)

 Docker images created to be used within EEA main portal and optimized to work with ZODB RelStorage.